Art Loves Math

 Here what's most important is, not to treat the estimate as a "mistake".
 Brain-friendly education means the attitude of the adult/teacher is "I love thinking about math with you".
 In my example, I used my big mistake as an opportunity to do more calculations.

-Introducing Boxes 7, 8S, 8R, and 9 - my favorite Froebel Gifts!
+Introducing Boxes 7, 8S, 8R, and 9 to Kindergarten / 1st grade

-Addressing errors: ask the child to talk about how they got their answer.
+When you notice errors, here's how to address them: ask the child to talk about how they got their answer.
 This process usually results in children realizing the error on their own.
-Never point out academic errors.
 It's a good idea to ask the child to describe how they got their answer even when you know they are correct - that way they don't assume questions mean the authority figure knows something they don't.
 Instead, questions are associated with interest.
+Never point out errors in calculating.

 Picture